luke185/CP3407_MyClean/user_stories/viewing_and_managing_appointments_for_clients.md

 ## Tasks
 >   V1: Week / Chapter 3
-1. Add functionality to the user dashboard to display user bookings with all relevant details
+1. Add functionality to the user dashboard to display user bookings with all relevant details (1 day)
 2. Add a cancel button to each booking displayed in the dashboard that cancels the relevant booking.
+(0.5 days)
 3. Add database management logic so that when a booking is cancelled, the booked slots are freed up and returned to the pool of available bookings.
-(Allowing cancelling an rebooking provides reschedueing functionality)
+(Allowing cancelling an rebooking provides reschedueing functionality) (1 day)
 4. Add a button to allow payment of a booking from the user dashboard.
+(0.5 days)
 ### + TODO
 >   V1: Week / Chapter 4
 1. 1.
 Add functionality to the user dashboard to display user bookings with all relevant details